normanzb/Frontend-B2C-Guideline-Draft/README.md

    so in order to avoid from above issues, we suggest:
    1. Try load the api asynchronously rather than put the <script /> tag directly into page.
-   2. If the api provider does not support asynchronously loading, e.g. there are document.write() inside the js file so it will break our page if we load it asynchronously, we should consider copy the js file to our server, or use an <iframe /> to wrap the content.
+   2. If the api provider does not support asynchronously loading, e.g. there are document.write() inside the js file so it breaks our page if we load it asynchronously, we should consider copy the js file to our server, or use an <iframe /> to wrap the content.

 ##Naming convention